Ephesians 2:8-10

 You see that a person is justified by what he does and not by faith alone.

-When someone says we are saved by faith alone, we know they are misquoting scripture because this passage in James is the only place in the entire Bible where the phrase “faith alone” is used.
-The Bible can not contradict itself so… it will not say in one place, as it does here in James, we are NOT justified by faith alone and then somewhere else say we ARE justified by faith alone.
+When someone says we are saved by faith alone, we know they are misquoting scripture because the only place in the entire Bible where the phrase “faith alone” is used is in James.
+Again, this is the only place in the entire Bible where the phrase “faith alone” is used.
+The Bible can not contradict itself so… it will not say in one place, as it does here in James, we are NOT justified by faith alone and then somewhere else say we are justified by faith alone.
 Justification is salvation.
 They mean the same thing.

 Keep it Simple